redrossa/ProjectOneFinalApp/IntegrationManager_README.txt

 --------------------------
  No Team Members failed to meet expectations.
  Reno Raksi did go above expectations.
 He assisted with fixing Frontend bugs and helped me finish up the makefile.
  Lily and Yuven also did a great job learning on the fly and making sure they were staying on track.
+They also helped with Backend bugs and editing the makefile.
- Everyone filled their roles well and delievered their parts on time and correctly.
+ Everyone filled their roles well, delievered their parts on time and correctly, and collaborated well to deliver the finished product.

 Signature:
 ----------